NanoNets/object-detection-sample-python/README.md

 </div>

-# Code Samples for Object Detection Project Written in Python

 Images and annotations taken from - https://github.com/bourdakos1/Custom-Object-Detection

 Images consists of frames taken from a clip from Star Wars: The Force Awakens.